Abhorrent Solutions

 2. the Russian federation would claim a major win but irretrievably lose popular support, and so ultimately its territories, if they did anything other than move immediately to providing extensive post war support to Crimea and the border republics - all of whom have voted multiple times for Moscow over Kiev and can be counted on to do so again if treated fairly now;

-3. those currently in control in Kiev could also claim victory while deciding whether to take their monies and run, or fight an ultimately losing battle to hold their positions in what would, in their hands, quickly became a minor agricultural country;
+3. those currently in control in Kiev would also claim victory while deciding whether to take their monies and run, or fight an ultimately losing battle to hold their positions in what would, in their hands, quickly became a minor agricultural country;

-4. the first half of Tom Clancy's Bear and Dragoon scenario in which China attempts to take the northern resource area from the Russian federation would become considerably less likely; while the second half, an eventual Russian-American alliance against China, would become more credible; and,
+4. the first half of Tom Clancy's Bear and Dragoon scenario in which China attempts to take the northern resource area from the Russian federation would become considerably less likely; while the second half, an eventual Russian-American alliance against China, would become more credible;

-5. western Europe, left on its own, would both rejoice and trash around in panic before eventually settling down to develop strong and interlocking trade with both Ukraine and the Russian federation - probably leading, and in not that many years, to a much larger, and far less bureaucratically constrained, version of the original European common market.
+6. western Europe, left on its own, would both rejoice and trash around in belligerent panic before eventually settling down to develop strong and interlocking trade with both Ukraine and the Russian federation - probably leading, and in not that many years, to a much larger, and far less bureaucratically constrained, version of the original European common market.

 Example 2: Gaza: the tarbaby option

 The most basic issue Israel and the world face with respect to Gaza is that the UN has encouraged the refugee mentality to fester there for more than four generations.
-As a result there are no, or very few, civilians in Gaza - there are lots of dispirited people trying to keep their heads down, but there's no realistic hope of an organized internal resistance to Hamas capable of taking power to end the conflict and enforce a long term peace.
+As a result there are no, or very few, civilians in Gaza - there are lots of dispirited people trying to keep their heads down, but there's no realistic hope of an organized internal resistance to Hamas capable of taking power to end the conflict and enforce a long term peace;

 One of the consequences of this is that every terrorist killed today will be replaced within a a few years by younger men made angrier, and correspondingly more vicious, in response to local and worldwide support for a cause that, realistically, doesn't extend beyond killing jews.